Preparing Meat for Baby-Led Weaning

 Preparing meat that’s soft enough for baby-led weaning can be a little tricky.
-A just-cooked chicken breast or medium-rare steak is delicious for bigger kids and grown-ups, but babies need extra soft meat.
+A grilled chicken breast or medium-rare steak is delicious for bigger kids and grown-ups, but babies need extra soft meat.

 If you’re serving your baby purees, problem solved.
 I think the easiest way to puree meat is to start with ground, be it beef, lamb, chicken, turkey, or pork.
 There are several recipes in Real Baby Food.